Bechma/realworld-leptos/README.md

 Change the placeholder in .env for `JWT_SECRET` for security reasons.

+Also, there's a password reset functionality that works with a sending email.
+If you want to use that feature you can set MAILER_EMAIL and MAILER_PASSWD with your email creds and MAILER_SMTP_SERVER with your SMTP service.

 # How to test this project

 You will need to have a local database, in order to execute end2end testing.